User stories for API integration

 As a shopper I want to add my shipping address,

-we send the postcode to the Posctode_lookup_api to retrieve the full address
+Posctode_lookup_api to retrieve the full address from a postcode

 In this case we have generated two functional steps in the user story.
 One for creating the address and another that performs the external lookup.
-ScopeMaster is able to identify from this the two key steps involve and therefore a good estimate of the functional size.
+ScopeMaster is able to identify these two functional steps, determine the functional intent and therefore create a good estimate of the functional size.

-Exchanging data with a RESTful API typically follows a CRUD (create, read, update, delete) or (put, get, post, delete).
-It is important to recognise when defining and sizing a user story that we recognised we are sending data out, and getting a response back from an external “body”.
+Exchanging data with a RESTful API typically follows a CRUD (create, read, update, delete) or (put, get, post, delete) pattern.
+It is important to recognise when defining and sizing a user story that we recognised we are sending data out, and getting a response back from an external “body” (or vice-versa).
 The external “body” whilst it may be an API, is in fact, a type of user, or functional user to be specific.